-- Street works work on assets in the street by undertakers; - Works for road purposes maintenance and improvement works to the road itself carried out by, or on behalf of, the highway authority; and, - · Major highway works.
+- · Street works work on assets in the street by undertakers; - Works for road purposes maintenance and improvement works to the road itself carried out by, or on behalf of, the highway authority; and, - Major highway works.

-The term "registerable activities" corresponds to what are "specified works" under the regulations.
-The following activities defined in the regulations as specified works are registerable for all activity promoters and information related to them has to be recorded on the register:
+The term "registerable activities" corresponds to what are "specified works" under the Regulations.
+The following activities defined in the Regulations as specified works are registerable for all activity promoters and information related to them has to be recorded on the register:

-- 1) All activities that involve the breaking up or resurfacing of any street, (but see below for pole testing involving excavation); - All activities that involve the opening of the carriageway or cycleway of trafficsensitive streets at traffic-sensitive times; - All activities that require the use of any form of temporary traffic control as defined in the Code of Practice for Safety at Street Works and Road Works; - 4) All noticeable activities that reduce the number of lanes available on a carriageway of three or more lanes; - 5) All activities that require a temporary traffic regulation Order or Notice, or the suspension of pedestrian crossing facilities; - 6) All activities that require a reduction in width of the existing carriageway of a traffic-sensitive street at a traffic-sensitive time.
+- All activities that involve the breaking up or resurfacing of any street, (but see below for pole testing involving excavation); - All activities that involve the opening of the carriageway or cycleway of traffic-sensitive streets at traffic-sensitive times; - All activities that require the use of any form of temporary traffic control as defined in the Code of Practice for Safety at Street Works and Road Works; - All activities that reduce the number of lanes available on a carriageway of three or more lanes: - All activities that require a temporary traffic regulation Order or Notice, or the suspension of pedestrian crossing facilities; - All activities that require a reduction in width of the existing carriageway of a traffic-sensitive street at a traffic-sensitive time.
+Where a promoter is using portable light signals and the heads are located on a road that is not part of the main works, but he signals are placed on a traffic sensitive street or cross boundary, it is recommended that a permit is sent to the Permit Authority for coordination purposes.
+No fee should apply for this permit.

-1.4.6 Non Registerable activities
+1.9 Non-Registerable activities

-The following activities are non registerable
+The following activities are non-registerable:

-1) Traffic Census Surveys
+Traffic Census Surveys